 Transfer to the airport in Marseilles this morning to catch your flights home.
 (B)

 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives on bumpy roads, or easy hikes.

 Click here for a description of all activity levels.

 About this Expedition

 We tap into National Geographic’s vast network to design unique travel experiences for the whole family, filled with hands-on activities and memorable moments.
-A special aspect of this expedition is the Kid to Kid Connection, which links every young traveler with a pen pal of similar age in France.
-We'll meet up with our pen pals at a cooking school for a hands-on lesson with a professional chef.
+A special aspect of this expedition is the Kid to Kid Connection, which links every young traveler with a child of similar age in France.
+We'll meet up with our new friends at a cooking school for a hands-on lesson with a professional chef.
 Work together to make typical French specialties like baguettes or pains au chocolat and design—and bake—your very own pastry!
-In our chefs hats and aprons, we'll get to know our new Parisian friends and learn the words for your favorite foods in French.
+In our chefs hats and aprons, we'll get to know our new French friends and learn the words for your favorite foods in French.